email2sivakumar/NearMeSearcher/NearMeSearcher/README_FIRST.txt

 - Tested on MS visual studio 2010 Express for Windows Phone and Emulator comes with that.
-- Technically should run on WP7 and WP8 but have not tested
+- Technically should run on WP7 and WP8 phone but have not tested